Step 2: Take the Exam

 Tip 1: Contact Your Chapter/Section Professional Development Officer

-Your Chapter Professional Development Officer is a critical information source, whether you are seeking advice on how to prepare for the AICP Certification Exam or want to meet other individuals who are studying for the exam.
-They are your best local resource and may even know of study groups in your area.
+Your Chapter Professional Development Officer is your best local resource, whether you are seeking advice on how to prepare for the AICP Certification Exam or want to meet other individuals who are studying for the exam — they may even know study groups in your area.

 Review the exam content outline to understand the scope of the exam.